 Source: Global Economy

-Portugal is over dependent on hospitality and real estate market
+Portugal is over-dependent on the hospitality and real estate market

 Number of tourist arrivals in PortugalSource: Statista